rapid7/insightconnect-plugins/dynamodb/help.md

 Optionally, you can specify a ConditionExpression which can prevent Dynamo from accepting writes if the conditions are met.
 For example, if you had a primary key of "myid", you could set this to "attribute_not_exist(myid)" to reject the insert if a key with the same value as this object already existed.
-Otherwise, the default behvior of Dynamo is to overwrite the existing record.
+Otherwise, the default behavior of Dynamo is to overwrite the existing record.

 ##### Input